Vietnam.vn - Nền tảng quảng bá Việt Nam

 Grab drivers learn skills before driving.
 Photo: Quynh Tran

-A previous survey on social security issues of Grab technology drivers conducted by the Vietnam General Confederation of Labor, the Center for Health Counseling and Community Development, and Oxfam, showed that the average monthly income of motorbike drivers was 7 million VND.
-About 2/3 of the surveyed drivers were married, and 60% of them were supporting two or more people.
+A previous survey on social security issues of Grab technology drivers conducted by the Vietnam General Confederation of Labor , the Center for Health Counseling and Community Development and Oxfam showed that the average monthly income of motorbike drivers was 7 million VND.
+About 2/3 of the surveyed drivers were married and 60% of them were supporting two or more people.

-The income is not high but the drivers have to work very hard, 95% have to work from 6-12 hours a day, no days off even on holidays, under pressure to deliver early, on time.
+The income is not high but the drivers have to work very stressfully, 95% have to work from 6-12 hours a day, no days off even on holidays, under pressure to deliver early, on time.
 Most have to work in difficult conditions: bad weather, roads, collisions, traffic accidents; under pressure from customers; lost, damaged goods, even sexual harassment and many other dangerous behaviors.

 Dr. Do Hai Ha, a member of the research team of Fairwork Vietnam, said that the number of workers working with platforms is increasing rapidly, with an estimated 600,000 drivers joining the companies in the 2014-2019 period alone.
 However, the relationship between drivers and these companies is still unclear, making the welfare rights of workers participating in this field not guaranteed.

 Fairwork assesses the fair working conditions of ride-hailing companies in Vietnam based on five criteria: income, assessment, management, contract terms, and representative voice.
-The results show that no platform provides evidence that all of its drivers earn more than the regional minimum wage (currently VND4.68 million per month in Ho Chi Minh City).
+The results show that no platform provides evidence that all of its drivers earn more than the regional minimum wage (currently 4.68 million VND per month in Ho Chi Minh City).

-The survey also found that although drivers are considered partners, platforms retain the right to create and modify the terms of their partnership.
+The survey also found that although drivers are considered partners, platforms retain the right to create and amend the terms of their partnership.
 Contracts allow platforms to suspend, deny, or terminate drivers’ benefits at any time.
 Contracts explicitly protect platforms from liability for negligence or from liability for unreasonable working conditions.

 Le Tuyet